 It is basically a very thin pizza, which is traditionally topped with crème fraîche (heavy cream), thin-sliced onions and lardons.

-These days, you don’t have to stick to the classic ingredients, it has been has widely adapted as the italian pizza with all sorts of ingredients.
+These days, you don’t have to stick to the classic ingredients.
+From mushroom and goat cheese to pear and gorgonzola, it has been as widely adapted as the Italian pizza with all sorts of ingredients and cheeses.

 4. Reisling, Savoie, and Alsatian wines